-- A house that does not lend itself to the required adaptation e.g. external access to an upper flat. - An adaptation that cannot achieve Planning Consent or will not meet Building Regulations.

-Appropriate infrastructures are not in place and would potentially incur significant additional costs.
+- A house that does not lend itself to the required adaptation e.g. external access to an upper flat. - An adaptation that cannot achieve Planning Consent or will not meet Building Regulations. - Appropriate infrastructures are not in place and would potentially incur significant additional costs.

-In all cases, alternatives to an adaptation that may provide a more satisfactory solution and ensure 'best value' will be considered.
-Tailored information and advice will be offered to the tenant through the Associations Housing Options service, and in conjunction with the Local Authority, and will include a range of suitable housing options, for example;
+In all cases, alternatives to an adaptation that may provide a more satisfactory solution will be considered.
+Tailored information and advice will be offered to the tenant by the Association's Housing Options team, and in conjunction with the Local Authority, and will include a range of alternative housing options, for example;

-- Transferring to a more suitable IHA property. - Buying or renting a new home privately on the open market. - Getting independent financial advice. - Applying for housing with Care. - Applying for suitable accommodation from the local Council or another Registered Social Landlord.
+- Transferring to a more suitable IHA property. - Buying or renting a new home privately on the open market. - Getting independent financial advice. - Applying for Housing with Care. - Applying for suitable accommodation from the local Council or another Housing Association.